Uswa-Amjad/Uswa/README.md

 # Uswa
-This is my first First Repository
+This is my first First Repository.
+Authro amjau